quicwg/base-drafts/draft-ietf-quic-tls.md

 and the IV forms the AEAD nonce.

 The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in either the short or long header.
+Associated data includes the values for type and packet number after header obscuring has been performed.

 The input plaintext, P, for the AEAD is the content of the QUIC frame following the header, as described in {{QUIC-TRANSPORT}}.